-Althelia is providing a bridge loan to Inocas to kick-start the 2016 harvest season, and advising the Multilateral Investment Fund (MIF) of the Inter-American Development Bank on a planned equity investment in order to implement the first phase of the project: organising the value chain for the macaúba palm fruit, transformation and commercialisation of the oils and other products (e.g. press cake), as well as planting 2,000 hectares of macaúba palm trees on smallholder pastures.
-The ultimate aim is to reach commercial viability, at scale, so that macaúba becomes a credible deforestation-free alternative to African palm oil monocultures.
+Althelia provided a bridge loan to Inocas to kick-start the 2016 harvest season, and advised the Multilateral Investment Fund (MIF) of the Inter-American Development Bank on a planned equity investment in order to implement the first phase of the project: organising the value chain for the macaúba palm fruit, transformation and commercialisation of the oils and other products (e.g. press cake), as well as planting 2,000 hectares of macaúba palm trees on smallholder pastures.
+The ultimate aim was to reach commercial viability, at scale, so that macaúba becomes a credible deforestation-free alternative to African palm oil monocultures.

 The project was exited as of September 2018.